-In species with highly developed neocortices, such as cats and primates, cortical neurons are grouped into columns that share functional similarities1.
-In primary visual cortex, columns of neurons have highly similar preferred orientations of visual stimuli^{2,3}.
-However, given that neurons in a column share the same retinotopic location and have common orientation preferences, their firing activity is surprisingly poorly correlated^{4-6}, even in response to drifting grating stimuli^{5,6}.
+In species with highly developed neocortices, such as cats and primates, cortical neurons are grouped into columns that share functional similarities [11].
+In primary visual cortex, columns of neurons have highly similar preferred orientations of a visual stimulus [1,2].
+However, given that neurons in a column share the same retinotopic location and a common orientation preference, the firing activity of these neurons is surprisingly poorly correlated [3,4,12], even in response to drifting grating stimuli [3,12].

-Since natural sensory inputs are highly temporally correlated^{7,8}, an active mechanism is required to reduce correlations, and consequently, to improve information coding efficiency^{8,9}.
-This is beneficial because strong correlations across a neuronal population can impair the ability to extract information from their response to sensory stimuli^{10,11}.
-"Sparse coding" of responses to sensory stimuli is therefore a valuable goal for cortex: sparse coding serves to increase storage capacity^{12,13} and information efficiency^{10,11} of cortical populations.
-In visual cortex, the functional relationships between nearby neurons is modulated by the information from the visual surround:

-1Institute of Neuroinformatics, University / ETH Zürich, Zürich, Switzerland wide-field stimulation with natural scenes promotes more selective and less correlated excitatory activity^{14,15}, while inhibitory activity becomes stronger and less selective15.
+As natural sensory inputs are highly temporally correlated [13, 14], an active mechanism to reduce correlations is required to improve information coding efficiency [14, 15].
+This is because strong correlations across a population can impair the ability to extract information from a population responding to a sensory stimulus [16, 17].
+"Sparse coding" of responses to sensory stimuli is a valuable goal for cortex, which serves to increase the storage capacity [18, 19] and information efficiency [16, 17] of cortical populations.
+In visual cortex, the functional relationships between nearby neurons is modulated by the influence of information from the visual surround.
+Wide-field stimulation with natural scenes promotes more selective and less correlated excitatory activity [9, 10], while inhibitory activity becomes stronger and less selective [10].